Konamiman/Nestor80/docs/LanguageReference.md

 _Syntax:_ `.RELAB`

-Enables the relative labels feature.
+Enables the [relative labels](#relative-labels-) feature.
 See also [`.XRELAB`](#xrelab-).

 ### .REQUEST ®

 _Syntax:_ `.REQUEST <filename>[,<filename>[,...]]`

 Defines a list of files in which the linker will search for any globals that remain undefined during the linking process.
-For compatibility with Link80 filenames must be up to 7 characters long, contain only ASCII letters, and can't contain an extension (`.REL` extension is assumed) nor any drive or directory specification.
+For compatibility with LINK-80 filenames must be up to 7 characters long, contain only ASCII letters, and can't contain an extension (`.REL` extension is assumed) nor any drive or directory specification.

 ### .SALL